 Tonle Sap Floating Villages

-There are actually several so-called floating villages located on, and around the Tonle Sap Lake (Boeung Tonle Sap) and they are all somewhat different.
-The Tonle Sap Lake is the largest feature of the map of Cambodia, and is an important natural resource in terms of fishing and wetlands.
+There are actually several so-called floating villages located on and around Tonle Sap Lake and they are all somewhat different.
+Naturally, most of the villages depend on the lake for the natural resources it provides, in terms of fishing and wetlands.

-This is not actually a floating village as the houses are built on tall stilts.
+Kampong Phluk isn't really a 'floating village' as the houses are built on tall stilts.
 In the dry season, the village is high and dry, with the tall stilted houses lining the road.
 When the water level is high, the stilts are submerged, and the houses seem to ‘float’.
 This is also the place where you can take boat rides through the flooded forest.
 It is visited by relatively few tourists.
-Home-stay is available.

-Being far from Siem Reap, it takes about 2 hours by boat from the Phnom Krom boat landing.
-There is an outer floating village, and an inner tall stilted village.
-It has the largest population of all the villages on the lake.
-Visited by few tourists.
+Being far from Siem Reap, it takes about two hours by boat from the Phnom Krom boat landing to reach here.
+There is an outer floating village and an inner stilted village.
+Kampong Khleang has the largest population of all the villages on Tonle Sap Lake and its remote location means that it is visited by fairly few tourists.

-A somewhat smaller floating village, it is the starting point for bird watching tours to the Prek Toal core area of the Tonle Sap Biosphere Reserve. (see Bird Watching) This is an important habitat for many endangered bird species.
-There is a Biosphere information canter, and a water hyacinth weaving center.
-Overnight stay is possible, but is not well organized, and may not be suitable for all visitors.
+A somewhat smaller floating village, it is the starting point for bird watching tours to the Prek Toal core area of the Tonle Sap Biosphere Reserve.
+This is an important habitat for many endangered bird species.
+There is a biosphere information centre and a water hyacinth weaving centre.
+Overnight stay is possible, but usually isn't well organised and may be unsuitable for most visitors.

 Tonle Sap Lake